moeamaya/architechie/src/pages/team/index.md

       quickly got absorbed into San Francisco's tech scene after a brief stint on the West Coast.
 She currently lives and works as a software engineering instructor at General Assembly in New York, NY.
+  - image: /img/adrian.jpg
+    location: ny
+    name: Adrian von der Osten
+    text: >-
+      Adrian is the Co-founder & Head of Product of Skipp (hyperlink -> skipp.ai), Co-founder of Built-In: The Architecture and Entrepreneurship Meetup, received his M.Arch from Pratt Institute, and B.LArch from Florida International University.
 ---